Pablo Carreño, champion in Marbella after beating Jaume Munar

-Pablo Carreño from Gijón, seed number 1, was proclaimed champion of the AnyTech365 Andalucía Open this Sunday, ATP 250 tournament that was played in Marbella (Málaga), by beating Majorcan Jaume Munar in the final on the clay of the Club Puente Romano center court with a 6-1, 2-6 and 6-4, after two hours and twenty of game.
+The gijonés Pablo Carreño, seed number 1, was proclaimed champion of the AnyTech365 Andalucía Open, ATP 250 tournament that was played in Marbher (Málaga), by overcoming in the final on the clay of the central court of the Roman Bridge Club to Majorcan Jaume munar with a 6-1, 2-6 and 6-4, after two hours and twenty of play.

 The favorite of the tournament honored his condition and won without problems in the first round by a loose 6-1, with which it was intuited that the match would be resolved quickly.